Peter Thiel apologizes for rape comments in book

 The rape comments resurfaced in the media last week after Thiel donated $1.25 million to Donald Trump's presidential campaign.

 Thiel was already controversial in the tech industry for his decision to back Trump, a deeply unpopular figure in Silicon Valley.
-The PayPal (PYPL, Tech30) cofounder and longest serving Facebook (FB, Tech30) board member served as a Trump delegate and spoke at the Republican National Convention.
+The PayPal (PYPL) cofounder and longest serving Facebook (FB) board member served as a Trump delegate and spoke at the Republican National Convention.

 But Thiel's decision to to make a contribution while Trump is facing numerous allegations of sexual assault further infuriated many of his peers.